kpenev/AstroWISP/documentation/sphinx/source/python_interface/aperture_photometry.rst

 the aperture boundary.
 In addition to the former effect, the fraction of the flux that should be counted as inside the aperture for those pixels is in general *not equal to* the fraction of the pixel that is inside the aperture.
-The :class:`superphot.SubPixPhot` tool handles both of these effects exactly.
+The :class:`astrowisp.SubPixPhot` tool handles both of these effects exactly.
 For each pixel, the pixel response is multiplied by the integral of the PSF over the part of the pixel inside the aperture and divided by the integral of the product of the PSF and the pixel sensitivity function over the entire pixel before being added to the total flux.
 Both integrals of this procedure are calculated analytically and without any approximations.

-Aperture photometry with :class:`superphot.SubPixPhot` is demonstrated `here
+Aperture photometry with :class:`astrowisp.SubPixPhot` is demonstrated `here
 <example_mock_data.ipynb#Aperture-Photometry>`_